 The SPIP can be a good foundation for family mediation as you look to make agreements about things like parenting, property and money, and we will be happy to discuss this with you.
 You can find out more information about mediation here, or call us on 0300 4000 636.

 What happens now?

-We will inform the court that you have attended the SPIP.
-But no other information will be passed on.
+If you are a court-ordered attendee, we will notify the court you have attended but no other information will be passed on.